sprngr/aseprite-record/README.md

 ### Take Snapshot

 This option saves a flattened png copy of the visible layers of the current sprite.
-It is saved to a sibling folder named <name of sprite>_record.
+It is saved to a sibling folder named `<name of sprite>__record`.
 Each file will be saved with an incrementing count appended to the end of it.
 No modifications to your work are performed by this script, it only creates new files.

 ### Open Time Lapse